 A few years ago, I was visiting a friend and when she opened a cupboard in her kitchen, several boxes of food from a popular weight loss program fell out.
 She explained that she wasn’t strictly on the program anymore, and hadn’t reached her goal weight, but she still purchased the foods in hopes that it would help her to eventually lose weight.

-In spite of the fact that she is an intelligent person, the commercials with the svelte movie stars had half convinced her that there was some magic in the food itself!
+In spite of the fact that she is an intelligent person, the commercials with the svelte movie star had half convinced her that there was some magic in the food itself!

 If you were asked to make a list of diet food, my guess is that it would include such things as celery sticks, carrot sticks, egg white omelettes, rice cakes, cottage cheese, poached fish, salads, and depending on which weight loss regimens you have been on, you might also mention cabbage soup, grapefruit, cider vinegar and even coconut oil.

 Some might include those frozen meals such as Lean Cuisine or Healthy Choice, or the commercially available foods connected to diets such as Weight Watchers and South Beach Diet.

 For others, like my friend, diet food arrives at the door in the form of prepackaged meals provided by the program they signed up for, the two most popular being Nutri-System and Jenny Craig.

 A broader meaning

 If any of these examples represents your definition of diet food, you need to get a new dictionary.
 While some of these foods can form part of a healthy weight loss diet, the list of diet foods can include any and all whole foods, when eaten in appropriate portions, and should always include foods that you enjoy and can eat for the rest of your life.